+The Bisnar Chase Motorcycle Accident Lawyers have been fighting for the rights of bike injury victims for over four decades.
 A motorcycle accident could occur within a fraction of a second and the resulting injuries and their effects may last a lifetime.
-That's why you need need a legal team like Bisnar Chase that will stand up for you!

-If you have been injured in a motorcycle accident, you have the right to hold the at-fault parties accountable for your significant losses.
-Contact our San Diego Personal Injury Lawyers to find out your right to compensation and recovery.
+If you have experienced losses due to a horrendous motorcycle collision, you have the right to hold the at-fault parties accountable for your significant losses.

 Motorcycle accidents do occur despite precautions many bikers take.
 A number of motorcycle accidents occur as a result of driver negligence.
 If you are ever involved in a San Diego motorcycle accident, here are some steps to take to protect your legal rights and best interests:

 - Check for injuries: If you or anyone else has sustained an injury, you must stay at the crash site and notify the authorities.

 - Call the police: You may require emergency medical treatment and the police will take notes regarding who was involved in the crash.
 This police report can prove useful when you try to determine liability for the crash later.
 Make sure you get your account of the accident into the police report.